 So, the crux of CBT is to help you identify the thoughts that lead to unwanted behaviours, feelings or physical symptoms and modify them to something more positive and useful.

-The goal of the Therapy is to help you build a ‘tool kit’ of psychological skills and techniques for you to use in order to become your own therapist.
+The goal of having CBT is to help you build a ‘tool kit’ of psychological skills and techniques for you to use in order to become your own therapist.

 During CBT sessions, as your therapist, I will work with you on the problem areas in your life and we will explore how each of these problems are maintained.
 Most of my clients find that CBT makes sense and is practical to their life today.

 For further information, please see the BABCP website (British Association for Behavioural and Psychological Therapies)

 CBT is a NICE (National Institute for Health and Clinical Excellence) well researched and evidence-based psychological treatment.
 This means you will be treated with a therapy that has been proven to work for many people with a strong research base !

 CBT can reduce anxiety and improve depression.
 I have a particular expertise and interest in working with clients who have;